Ty-R/discord-item-catalogue/README.md

 #### Updating a listing

-Each listing has an ID and this ID is used to update a listing.
-The colon-separated key/value is the field to update and the value to update it to:
+Each listing has an ID which is used to update it.
+The colon-separated key/value is the field to update and the value to update it to.
+Currently, the fields that can be changed are:

+* item
+* price
+* location

 ![](example_images/listing_update.png)

-Multiple listing can be updated by passing more IDs (`!cat listing update 1, 2, 3 [field]:[value]`)
+Multiple listings can be updated by passing more comma-separated IDs (`!cat listing update 1, 2, 3 [field]:[value]`)

 #### Removing a listing

-Each listing has an ID and this ID is used to remove it from the catalogue:
+Each listing has an ID which is used to remove it from the catalogue:

 ![](example_images/listing_remove.png)

-Multiple listing can be removed by passing more IDs (`!cat listing remove 1, 2, 3`)
+Multiple listings can be removed by passing more comma-separated IDs (`!cat listing remove 1, 2, 3`)

 ## Admin